neilsteven1997/cybersecurity/writeups/hydra_tryhackme_2026-03-03.md

 Hydra ships preinstalled on the AttackBox.
 Activation starts with the dedicated Start AttackBox button to enable split-screen mode, after which the attached target machine deploys via its green Start Machine button and requires up to three minutes to boot fully before access at http://<TARGET_IP>.
-Alternative setups on Ubuntu or Fedora distributions use apt install hydra or dnf install hydra, while the source remains available from the official THC-Hydra repository at https://github.com/vanhauser-thc/thc-hydra.
+Alternative setups on Ubuntu or Fedora distributions use 'apt install hydra' or 'dnf install hydra', while the source remains available from the official THC-Hydra repository at https://github.com/vanhauser-thc/thc-hydra.

 Command construction depends entirely on the chosen protocol.
 FTP targeting pairs a fixed username with a password list file.
 SSH